Directions to Northern California’s most active Public Observatory

 About Night Vision

 Why do we use red light around the Observatory?
 It takes about 20-30 minutes for our eyes to adapt to the dark, and we want to see all we can through the telescopes!
 Red light interferes the least, but any light has an effect.
 We provide red cellophane covers for your flashlights, but please keep them pointed away from people, preferably at the ground.
+Alternatively, small red light flashlights are for sale at the observatory.
 See our Star Parties page for more details.

 Access for Visitors with Disabilities